numbersinlife/blog/content/blog-posts/bee-on-raspberry-pi-zero.md

 # Prerequisites
 - micro SD card with Raspbian OS, with as much free space you want to dedicate to serving files (e.g. a 32 GB card)
-- RaspberryPie Zero W (the currently newest Raspi Zero, that has Wifi)
+- RaspberryPi Zero W (the currently newest Raspi Zero, that has Wifi)
 - micro USB power supply
 - Raspi Housing (optional)
 - micro USB to USB adapter & USB keyboard (or some other setup to connect a keyboad)